CyberHumi/Chatbot-Scripts/NanoleafAuroraEffectChanger/ReadMe.txt

    "HTTPConnectionPool(host='192.168.x.y', port=16021): Max retries exceeded with url: /api/v1//state
    (Caused by NewConnectionError('<urllib3.connection.HTTPConnection object at 0x0000017EB352A128>: Failed to establish a new connection: [Errno 11001] getaddrinfo failed'))"
 A: The connection token is wrong or missing.

+Q: SLCB crashes when I use this script.
+What can I do?
+A; Clear the SLCB cache directory.

 ###############